Our Response to Recent Coverage of Structured Settlement Transfers

-Structured settlements provide long-term, scheduled payments to people recovering from serious injuries, the loss of a loved one, and other major life events.
+Structured settlements provide long-term, scheduled payments to people recovering from serious injuries, the loss of a loved one, and other life events.

 Like any long-term financial arrangement, this approach works in many situations but not in every case.
 At times, a person may need immediate funds to keep their home, fix a car, pay medical bills, or support family members.